seriousben/seriousben.com/content/tldr/best-practices-for-a-healthy-graphql-implementation.md

 ### TLDR

 Graphql is such a great way to represent an API.
-These tips are simple but also provide a good overview of the main questions I have when discovering what graphql is.
+These tips are simple but also provide a good overview of the main concerns I had when discovering graphql.

 [Read more](http://nordicapis.com/best-practices-for-a-healthy-graphql-implementation/)